How much does it cost to install blown-in insulation?

 Rockwool has an average R-value of 3.0 to 3.7 per inch.
 This gives it a slightly higher R-value than fiberglass.
 Rockwool does not require chemical treatments to make it resistant to flame or insects.
 However, it can give off silica dust when blowing.
 This can cause health concerns for the installers and anyone in the area when it is being blown in.
 Therefore, this material should only be handled by professionals who understand the steps to keep themselves and others safe on the jobsite.
 Once installed, rockwool does not present health concerns for the people living in the home.

 The average R-value for cellulose is 3.2 to 3.7 for an inch of material.
-Cellulose is the most common material for blown-in insulation.
+Cellulose is the most common material.
 When dampened, it can be blown into wall cavities and other vertical applications.
 It can also be applied to attic floors, crawl spaces, and other spaces.
 Cellulose must be treated to make it flame-retardant and prevent insect activity.
 It can emit VOCs and is not seen as healthy as fiberglass.

 |Greenfiber||$0.30 - $0.60|